 You can contact the Complaints Officer:

-The Complaints Officer will handle your complaint in accordance with Primary’s Complaints Procedures.
+The Complaints Officer will handle your complaint in accordance with Primary’s Complaints Procedures as follows:

 10. What are the Terms and Condition of Use of the Website?